klieret/everything-you-didnt-now-you-needed/README.md

 * Packaging
 * Binary packaging

+## 🔧 Note for participants

+Please also clone [this repository](https://github.com/klieret/python-pre-commit-demo-tutorial) before the start of the session.

 ## 🌐 Other resources

 * [Removing tedium from Princeton University](https://github.com/PrincetonUniversity/removing_tedium): While some small parts are specific to the setup in Princeton, the majority are very useful tips that can help everywhere!